AK-Homberger/ESP32_AnchorChainControl_WLAN/README.md

 Anchor chain events from the chain sensor are measured and presented on the phone/tablet.

 Just set the WLAN ssid and password according to your needs.
-Select WLAN type with setting WiFiMode_AP_STA to "0" means Acess Point, or "1" means Client with DHCP Also set Chain_Calibration_Value according to your sensor (e.g. 0.33. meter per event).
+Select WLAN type with setting WiFiMode_AP_STA to "0" means Acess Point, or "1" means Client with DHCP.

+Also set Chain_Calibration_Value according to your sensor (e.g. 0.33. meter per event).

 If working as Access Point connect the phone/tablet to the defined AP and start "192.168.4.1" in the browser.